 - Dizziness/staggering

 If you notice any of these more serious symptoms, you should stop your adventure immediately and soak your cat down with water.
-Get him to drink as much as possible, and take your cat to your veterinarian right away.
+Get them to drink as much as possible, and take your cat to your veterinarian right away.
 Heat stroke can cause organ damage and even be life-threatening, so seeking help from your vet is essential.

 How can I help keep my cat cool?